 Absent a traditional injury in fact, intervenor standing to defend in public law litigation is appropriate only where state or federal law confers on the intervenor the authority to represent the government’s interest.
 When deciding how to intervene and defend in a bid protest, you still have to meet the interested party requirements under bid protest regulation 4 CFR 21.

 Many government contractors wait it out to see what happens.
 This can be a crucial mistake because the federal government does sometimes lose in contract bid protests.
-This means that you are bound by the decision.
+What does it mean to intervene in a case?
+It means that when the court issues a ruling, you are bound by the decision.
 Although the protestor is challenging the agency’s award decision, the reality is that it is your company’s profits on the line.

 - The Agency’s approach may not guarantee that you keep the award;